 Symptoms

-Firstly, it is important that you check your heart health with the help of a professional if you have any symptoms that concern you.
-The earlier you have your check up, the better the chances of early diagnosis, which can have a positive impact.
+Firstly, if you have any symptoms that concern you, you should check your heart health with the help of a professional.
+The earlier you have your check-up, the better the chances of an early diagnosis, with important ramifications on your response to any treatment.

 • Breathlessness